Domgoz/Gensokyo-Leaflet-Map/README.md

-# A Gensokyo Leaflet map with multiple issues.
+# A Gensokyo Leaflet map, NO LONGER WORKS AS IFRAMES DO NOT LOAD ANYMORE

 https://domgoz.github.io/Gensokyo-Leaflet-Map/